remiliacorp/boogi/content/dao/remilia_dispatches.md

 ## Design

 Dispatches are provided as highly diluted NFTs as an experiment in utilizing NFT air drops as a distribution platform.
-The format is open-ended, but examples include a simple letter intended to be read by all shareholders, to an art print, to the RemiZine(#remizine)
+The format is open-ended, but examples include a simple letter intended to be read by all shareholders, to an art print, to the [RemiZine](#remizine)

 ## Speculative Value